Damon Wimbley

-Damon Yul Wimbley (born November 9, 1966), known professionally as Kool Rock-Ski, is an American rapper, songwriter, actor, and former member of the American hip hop trio The Fat Boys as well as the sole surviving member.
+Damon Yul Wimbley (born November 9, 1966), known professionally as Kool Rock-Ski, is an American rapper, songwriter, actor, and former member of the American hip hop trio Fat Boys as well as the sole surviving member.

 Early life and career

 Damon Wimbley was born on November 9, 1966, in Brooklyn, New York, NY.
 In his early teens, he met two kids who would become his musical collaborators, Darren Robinson and Mark Anthony Morales.
 His career began in the early 1980s alongside Robinson and Morales, the trio establishing themselves initially as The Disco 3.
 After participating in and winning a contest called The Tin Pan Apple After Dark Dance & Rap Contest, put on in 1983 by Swiss producer Charles Stettler, culminating in a performance at Radio City Music Hall, the group quickly rose to fame.
 Wimbley was only 16 when The Fat Boys gained mass popularity, going on an international tour organized by their then-manager Charles Stettler, the same person who had organized the Tin Pan Apple After Dark Dance & Rap Contest.